foambubble/foam/docs/daily-notes.md

 The idea is to make it easier for people to be able to create Daily notes.

+This feature is open for discussion at [foambubble/foam#54](https://github.com/foambubble/foam/issues/54).

 ## Must have

 - Should exist as part of [foam-vscode](https://github.com/foambubble/foam/tree/master/packages/foam-vscode) extension